- Does Milvus 0.7.0 support data files from previous versions of Milvus?

 Milvus is best suited for applications that require reliable and efficient similarity search of large-scale vectors, and millisecond response times, regardless of scale.

 Milvus returns single-row reads in 0.6 ms or less and single-row writes in approximately 0.03 ms, and supports a variety of indexes for optimizing query performance.
 It can also be used in hybrid search for both structured and unstructured data.

-Milvus can be easily installed through pulling docker images and simple pip install for SDKs.
+Milvus can be easily installed with docker images.
+You can use APIs for vector insertion, deletion, and search.
 For more details, see Install Milvus.

 To start your first vector search program, please go to Milvus example code.

 Milvus supports write-ahead logging (WAL), which ensures the atomicity and durability of data operations.
 In distributed scenarios, Milvus ensures continuous service capability in case of any single point of failure.

 Milvus provides Mishards, a sharding middleware for Milvus, to establish an orchestrated cluster, which can process datasets with 10-billion or 100-billion scale.
 However, Mishards is still in the experimental phase and is not recommended for production.
 Refer to Mishards Readme for more information.

 When vectors are imported into Milvus, they will be stored and indexed.
 Each vector is assigned a unique ID.
 User-defined vector IDs are also supported.
 When vector are searched, IDs of the most similar vectors will be returned.

 Please refer to Index Types for supported index methods.

 Vectors that have been imported into Milvus are stored in your local disk.
 Metadata can be stored either in MySQL or SQLite 3.